I'm Honey!

 Self-care is of utmost importance when you are a spousal caregiver.

 First, a little about my background.
 After retiring from teaching, I was planning to start a business and do some traveling with my husband.
 But then, without warning, he developed some serious health issues.
+Dementia is one of the many conditions that can complicate caregiving for a spouse.
 Initially, I supported my spouse by arranging and driving him to medical appointments.
 I also assisted him with other daily needs, such as helping him back on his feet when he fell.
+As an example, there were times when I had to lift him after a fall, which illustrates the types of challenges a caregiving spouse faces.

 Then my husband’s condition worsened; my once strong, independent guy needed round-the-clock care.
-I cleaned him when he soiled himself, assisted him when getting out of bed, and took care of his most intimate needs.
+Taking on this new role as a caregiving spouse, I cleaned him when he soiled himself, assisted him when getting out of bed, and took care of his most intimate needs.
 I attended doctor’s appointments with him and did my best to manage all his care needs.

 Health Risks for the Overwhelmed Spousal Caregiver

 Though most of us never think about becoming a caregiver for our life partners, it is a reality that many women will face.
+In fact, many caregivers find themselves navigating these challenges, often unexpectedly.
 And for those who become caregivers, approximately 55% undertake this role without the help of family members or home health aides.
 Even for those women who receive some support, the health risks of spousal caregiving are similar.
+Older adults are frequently the ones needing this support, and care recipients—often spouses or partners—depend on their loved ones for daily assistance.
+Patients with complex needs may require even more intensive care, adding to the demands placed on caregivers.

 Some of my friends who were caregivers for their spouses and had support echoed some of the same experiences as those of us who had little or no help.
 They reported being overwhelmed, isolated, exhausted, and stressed.
+Psychological distress is common among spousal caregivers, especially those providing care over long periods.
 Reporting on an analysis of 168 studies, one article suggests that spousal caregivers are more likely to face difficulties.
 Such as “depression, lower levels of psychological well-being, and more significant physical and financial burdens.”

 Honey Good with Sheldon "Shelly"Good